Zellij: Forms and patterns

 Wooden box inlaid with ivory with zellīj-like geometrical motifs.
 Italy (Florence or Venice) 15th century.

 Islamic decoration and craftsmanship had a significant influence on Western art when Venetian merchants brought goods of many types back to Italy from the 14th century onwards.
 The tessellations of zellij tilework in the Alhambra of Granada were also an important source of inspiration for the work of 20th-century Dutch artist M. C. Escher.
-The tessellations in the mosaics are currently of interest in academic research in the mathematics of art.
-These studies require expertise not only in the fields of mathematics, art and art history, but also of computer science, computer modelling and software engineering.
+The tessellations in the mosaics are of interest in academic research in the mathematics of art.

 Clays

 In Morocco, Fez is still a production center for zellīj tiles due in part to the Miocene grey clay found in the area.
 The clay from this region is primarily composed of kaolinite.
 In Fez and in other sites including Meknes, Safi, and Salé, the composition of clay used for ceramics is 27–56% clay minerals, of which 3–29% is calcite (around 16% for Fez).
 Quartz and muscovite are also present, at around 15–29% and 5–18%, respectively.
 A study by Meriam El Ouahabi, L. Daoudi, and Nathalie Fagel states that:

 From the other sites (Meknes, Fes, Salé and Safi), the clay mineral composition shows besides kaolinite the presence of illite, chlorite, smectite and traces of mixed layer illite/chlorite.
 Meknes clays belong to illitic clays, characterized by illite (54 – 61%), kaolinite (11 – 43%), smectite (8 – 12%) and chlorite (6 – 19%).
 Fes clays have a homogeneous composition with illite (40 – 48%). and kaolinite (18 – 28%) as the most abundant clay minerals.
 Chlorite (12 – 15%) and smectite (9 – 12%) are generally present as small quantities.
 Mixed layer illite/chlorite is present in trace amounts in all the examined Fes clay materials.